Primary education: The medieval church and education in Europe

 As the Roman influence waned, the great cathedral schools were established to provide a source of choristers and clergy.
 Kings School, Canterbury dates from 597.
 The Council of Rome in 853 specified that each parish should provide elementary education: religious ritual but also reading and writing Latin.

 The purpose of education was to explain salvation, not social change.
 The church had a monopoly on education; the feudal lords concurred and allowed their sons to be educated at the few church schools.
 The economy in most of Europe was agrarian and the children of serfs started work as soon as they were able.
 It was accepted as a truth by Christians that man was created by God in the image of Adam with his share of original sin and that a boy was born sinful.
 Therefore, only the teachings of the church and the sacraments could redeem him.
 The parishes provided elementary education- but had no requirement to provide it to every child.
 The need was to produce priests, and in a stable kingdom such as that of Charlemagne, administrators with elementary writing skills in Latin and the arithmetic needed to collect taxes and administer them.
 Alcuin (735–804) developed teaching material that was based on the catechetical method- repeating and memorizing questions and answers, although often understanding the information was not important.
 These skills were also needed in the great abbeys such as Cluny.
 There was a divergence between the needs of town and monasteries and we see the development of the parish, chantry, monastic, and cathedral schools.
 With the entry of women into church life, convents were established, and with them convent schools.
 Girls entered at the age of eight and were taught Latin grammar, religious doctrine, and music, and the women's arts of spinning, weaving, tapestry, painting, and embroidery.
 Bede entered the monastic school at Jarrow at the age of seven and became a writer and historian.
 Chantry schools were the result of charitable donations and educated the poor.
-Beginning in 804, parishes were obliged to have a school, and cathedrals had to establish schools after the Lateran Council of 1179.
+Parishes were obliged to provide schooling, and cathedrals had to establish schools after the Third Council of the Lateran in 1179.
 Elementary education was mainly to teach sufficient Latin for the trivium and the quadrivium that formed the basis of the secondary curriculum.